imchell/casdoor-nodejs-react-example/README.md

 #### Backend Configs

-Initialization requires 6 (or 5) parameters, which are all str type.
-Please refer to the official doc on [backend sdk configuration](https://casdoor.org/docs/how-to-connect/sdk#1-backend-sdk-configuration) for the latest change.
+Initialization requires 6 (or 5) parameters, all in string type.
+Please refer to the official doc on [backend SDK configuration](https://casdoor.org/docs/how-to-connect/sdk#1-backend-sdk-configuration) for the latest change.

 | Parameter        | Must | Description                                                                   |
 |------------------|------|-------------------------------------------------------------------------------|